 — avoid wholesale import directives, i.e. directives that give all imported names the same visibility level as each other and/or the same visibility level as local names (provided that the language offers the respective capabilities);

-— use only selective single name import directives or using fully qualified names (provided that the language offers the respective capabilities)
+— use only selective single name import directives or using fully qualified names (provided that the language offers the respective capabilities).

 Implications for language design and evolution